How to Install Fail2Ban on Ubuntu 26.04, 24.04 and 22.04

 action = %(action_mwl)s

-Enable or Customize Individual Jails
+Enable Individual Fail2Ban Jails

 Each jail pairs a log filter with an action (firewall ban, Cloudflare API call, etc.).
 Enable only the jails that apply to the services you run so Fail2Ban watches the right log files without wasting CPU.